reevoo/sapience-rb/docs/metrics.md

 tags: event:name, module:name, component:name
 ```

-The key inself doesn't indetify the source of tracked event and is useful in cases where you want to aggregate events
+The key itself doesn't identify the source of tracked event and is useful in cases where you want to aggregate events
-occured in one component, module or whole app.
+occurred in one component, module or whole app.
 It's handy for event types that can occur in all modules of an app.
 We use it mainly for error metrics.
 Example:

 ```ruby